-- What is a Fatal Accident Claim?
+- What is a fatal accident claim?

-- Will the Coroner Be Involved?
+- Will the coroner be involved?

-- How to Make a Fatal Accident Claim
+- How to make a fatal accident claim

 At Co-op Legal Services most claims can be dealt with on a No Win No Fee basis.

-What is a Fatal Accident Claim?
+What is a fatal accident claim?

+A fatal accident is an accident that results in a person's death.
 When someone dies from injuries caused by an accident, and that accident was caused by the actions or negligence of someone else, it may be possible for their loved ones to make a Fatal Accident Claim.
 A Fatal Accident Claim allows the family and/or dependents of the person who died to seek justice for their loss, to hold those responsible to account for their actions, and to claim compensation.

 While it can never make up for the devastating loss of a loved one, the compensation received from a Fatal Accident Claim can help to alleviate the financial burden that this loss has placed on the family.

-A Fatal Accident Claim sets out to:
+A fatal accident claim sets out to:

 determine who is responsible for the fatal accident/injury and hold them to account for their actions

 establish what measures are required to reduce the risk of a similar accident occurring again

 alleviate any financial pressures the deceased's family might suffer because of their loss, such as funeral costs and expenses

 compensate the family for the trauma that they've suffered, and minimise the financial impact of their loss as much as possible

 The Executors or Administrators of the deceased person's Estate can bring a Fatal Accident Claim on behalf of the deceased.
 The Executor or Administrator is the person responsible for dealing with the deceased's assets, property and money, and this includes any legal claims.

-The Executor or Administrator can bring a Fatal Accident Claim for:
+The Executor or Administrator can bring a fatal accident claim for:

-- expenses incurred by the Estate, such as the funeral costs and related expenses
+the pain and suffering the deceased may have suffered before their death expenses incurred by the Estate, such as the funeral costs and related expenses

 any of the deceased's property that was damaged in the accident

 if there was a protracted period after the accident, a claim can be made for losses suffered by the deceased before they died, such as a loss of income